Skip to Main Content

 3. Write out a brief description of your research topic (preferably phrased in a question you'd like to answer).

-• Identify 2-4 important words from your question, which should be considered key concepts.
+• IDENTIFY KEYWORDS: Identify 2-4 important words (NOUNS) from your question, which should be considered key concepts (keywords).

-• For each key concept, make a list of other words with the same or related meanings (which will be your keywords/key phrases).
+• IDENTIFY SYNONYMS FOR KEYWORDS: For each key concept, make a list of other words with the same or related meanings (which will be your keywords synonyms).

 • Look to the following tips for HOW to find those keywords/key phrases.